nitw-shobhit/service-poller/README.md

 Spring boot app which polls configured service and keeps a track of their health.
 Written in a layered architecture.
 Uses flyway for database migrations.
 The service comes with an extremely basic UI to present the status of each service.
+UI can be accessed at http://localhost:8080

 ### Getting started